Terms and Conditions

-All rights, including copyright, in this website are owned by or licensed to Teme Veterinary Practice.
-Any use of this website or its contents, including copying or storing it or them in whole or part, other than for your own personal, non-commercial use, is prohibited without our permission.
+All rights, including copyright, in this website are owned by or licensed to Teme Vets Ltd. Any use of this website or its contents, including copying or storing it or them in whole or part, other than for your own personal, non-commercial use, is prohibited without our permission.
 You may not modify, distribute or repost anything on this website for any purpose.

 Damage to your computer